pereznetworks/WeatherX/README.md

 With this app, a chef will be able to get recipes, source local ingredients, find cookware and cooking utensils and even watch videos of the recipes being made.

-Also, a chef will be able use a "create your own kitchen", save all the favorites and come back to them later.
+Also, a chef will be able use a "create your own kitchen" feature, save all the favorites and come back to them later.

 # Technologies Used: